Deep South Media is a public relations agency headquartered in Bournemouth, Dorset.

-She has been with Deep South since its inception in 1998 and was appointed to the Board as a Director in 2013.
+She has been with Deep South since its inception in 1998.

 Ed Baker is a former press agency journalist who spent 12 years writing for the national papers, both tabloids and broadsheets.
 He has worked on some of the biggest stories in the South and understands how the media think and work.
 Ed has broken numerous exclusives and has a bulging contacts book, which he is putting to good use for Deep South Media.

 He has given media training to the military and specialises in crisis comms and website content that enhances search engine optimisation.

 He joined the company as Account Director in October 2012.